mirainc/funes/README.md

 Inside the `build` directory, `bash run.sh` to start the application.

+There are several helper scripts that are placed in in the `build` directory.
+These can be run manually or added to crontabs.
+- `logtruncate.sh`
+	- Truncates all logs from the Funes log directory.
+- `clear_cert_disk_cache.sh <AGE_MIN, default 1440> <CACHE_DIR, default /data/funes/cert_cache>`
+	- Clears any generated SSL cert files older than `AGE_MIN` from `CACHE_DIR`.

 `make package` can be run to zip the `build` directory to `package/funes.zip`.
 The zip can be extracted and run elsewhere.